 75-minute ride without traffic

-One thing to keep in mind is that Houston is notorious for its traffic, even at odd hours.
-That’s why we suggest allowing up to double the “non-traffic” time if you plan to travel directly to your cruise.
+One thing to keep in mind is that Houston is notorious for its traffic (even at odd hours) thanks to road construction.
+That’s why we suggest allowing up to double the “non-traffic” time just to give yourself plenty of time to get to the ship.

 There is no doubt that Houston Hobby’s location makes it much more convenient for passengers headed to Galveston.
 Unfortunately, Hobby is considerably smaller in terms of airlines servicing the airport when compared to Intercontinental.

 Houston Hobby is primarily a Southwest destination.
 The airline dominates service from the airport.
-However, there are flights from Delta, JetBlue and American Airlines.
+However, there are flights from Delta, American Airlines, and Allegiant.

-Houston Intercontinental is the city’s largest airport, and also offers the most flight service.
-Here you’ll find nearly every airline available, with the notable exception of Southwest.
-If you are flying from an international destination, you will have no choice but to fly into this airport.
+Houston Intercontinental is the city’s largest airport and also offers the most flight service.
+Here you’ll find nearly every airline available, including Southwest.
+If you are flying from an international destination, you will likely have no choice but to fly into this airport.
 In addition, IAH is a United hub, which serves airports around the country and the world.

 Both airports will offer similar service for transportation, including taxis, cruise line shuttles, car rentals, and independent shuttles to the Port of Galveston.

-That said, not everyone can fly into Hobby or they might find a cheaper flight into Intercontinental.
 For us, we would have to save more than $100 per person on a round trip flight to make the extra distance and cost of getting to the port worth our while.
+That said, it’s smart to search for flights into both, just to make sure you’re getting the best price and time for your trip.

 More on Cruising From Galveston

-Getting to the Port of Galveston — Transportation options from airports and the Galveston area to the cruise port.
-Everything you need to know to get to the port and start your vacation.
+Getting to the Port of Galveston — Need transportation options from airports and the Galveston area to the cruise port?
+Here’s everything you need to know to get to the port and start your vacation.